 This Application should avoid timeloss for firefighters and ambulance workers while looking for the location.
 By typing the address/using voice recognition the app looks for the building and not only shows the best possible way to get there along with the dangers, traffic and other circumstances, but the floor plan of the building.
 The app then would be connected to a virtual reality system and while driving to he location, a simulation would allow them to get familiar with the structure and the inside routes of the building, so that when they arrive, they would be better prepared, thus saving important minutes as well as lives.

 Project Name: Jobtion

 Producers: Dora Laposa, Judit Meixner, Rita Bonifert, Margaret Yates, Hedvig Bartok

 Platform: Mobile Application

-This app collects the existing craft jobs from the market, sorts them into categories and based on the TEST provides personalized advice for you about possibly interesting crafts with videos, professionals sharing their experiences and motivational contents.
+The app collects the craft jobs existing on the market, sorts them into categories and provides personalized advice (based on the TEST) about possibly interesting craft jobs with videos, professionals sharing their experiences and motivational contents.

 Project Name: WorkAble